Sipondo/ulix-docsflow/pages/guide/guide_visiting_tree.md

 Hooray!
 Our level works.
 Make sure to test out the collision and the level depth by moving behind the trees.

+Feel free to experiment with your map.
+You can for example alter it's size and add paths, water and flowers.
+The rest of the mapping section will expect you to be able to work with layers and go over other concepts.

 {% include links.html %}